Risdon Vale: Today

 was opened on 14 May 1982.

 Roads

 The East Derwent Highway, connects Risdon Vale with Hobart CBD; The Bowen Bridge to Glenorchy; Grasstree Hill Road connects Risdon Vale to the historical town of Richmond in the north.

 School

 Risdon Vale Primary School was founded around 1960, along with most of the residential housing in the area.

-Buses
+Transport

 Metro Tasmania buses run from Risdon Vale to central terminals in Hobart or Rosny Park as well as in Glenorchy and can also travel to Bridgewater.